 How to make manchego cheese tapas

-To make these manchego tapas, simply cut the block into thin triangles (wedges), and each cut in half again.
-They should be quite thin (about ¼-inch/5-millimeters).
+To make these manchego tapas, simply cut the block into thin triangles (wedges) and then cut each one in half again.
+They should be quite thin (about ¼ inch/5 millimeters).

 Possible variations

-Appetizers, snacks, canapes – literally any small-sized meal (even paella can be a tapa when served in a small bowl or plate).
-They vary from pub to pub so there is no right or wrong when it comes to these traditional Spanish appetizers.
+Tapas can be appetizers, snacks, canapés or small portions of a larger dish (even paella can be a tapa when served in a small bowl or plate).
+They vary from pub to pub, so there is no right or wrong when it comes to these traditional Spanish appetizers.

 Then, there are places that go the extra mile and turn simple pub snacks into amazing creations.
 The great place to see this is in Madrid's San Miguel Market (Mercado San Miguel) or in any tapas bar in San Sebastian.